hulous/AnalogPhotographyFormulas/film/BW/stand_dev.md

 #### Fix

- * Ilford Rapid fixer 1+4: between 15 and 30 minutes.
+ * Ilford Rapid fixer 1+4: more or less 10 minutes and no more than 30 minutes.

 #### Wash